wilsonliaows/docs/connectors/active_directory/scheduled_trigger.md

     <tr>
       <td colspan=2>Entry search filter</td>
       <td>
-        Use this to filter the entries to be processed by this trigger.<br>
+        Use this to filter the entries to be processed by this trigger.
+This is similar to <b>Search by</b>.
+However, this allows you to use LDAP syntax to perform more complex conditionals.
+Use this input if you need to filter using compound conditionals or nested conditionals.<br><br>
         For example, use <code>&(ou=Dev)(objectClass=Person)</code> to pick up only <b>Person</b> entries from the <b>Dev</b> organization unit.
       </td>
     </tr>